At the Table with Jen

 But if you realize that the information or feedback you’ve received was well intentioned, then focus on the benefits that information can provide.

-So let's talk about another aspect of receiving feedback, which is that if we aren’t in the right head space, it can cause us to doubt what we’re doing.
+Another aspect of receiving feedback is that if we aren’t in the right head space, it can cause us to doubt what we’re doing.

 Only you know what’s in your heart.